We currently have two teachers at BMZC:

 Moving to Tassajara Zen Mountain Center in 1974, Paul was ordained as a priest in 1980, receiving the Dharma name Ryushin Zendo, “Dragon Heart, Zen Way”.
 In 1993 he received Dharma Transmission from Sojun Mel Weitsman Roshi.

-Paul is our Abiding Teacher at Black Mountain Zen Centre and visits twice a year to teach and lead sesshin (retreats).
+Ryushin is our Abiding Teacher at Black Mountain Zen Centre and visits twice a year to teach and lead sesshin (retreats).
+Since lockdown, he has been teaching online.

 Myogan Djinn Gallagher